EASS-HIT-PART-A-2022-CLASS-III/MailsGenerator/README.md

 ```

  after that you can enter into the frontend site with the "http://localhost:8501/" path in broswer

+ *Important note - the mail will be sent after a few minutes when it is done generating the content (check the email after about 10 min)

  ### Run Unit-Tests with Pytest